semenko/liquid-cell-atlas/preprocessing/README.md

 # Raw Sequencing Preprocessing

 A standardized WGBS pre-processing pipeline for our internally generated Bisulfite & EM-seq data.
-This adapts [this Biscuit sample snakemake pipline](https://github.com/vari-bbc/Biscuit_Snakemake_Workflow/).

-We take an opinionated stance on that pipeline and rip out lots of more general components (e.g. no fastq_screen, preseq, etc.) and enables lots of QC & filters (e.g. adapter trimming) by default.
+This goes from .fastq -> methylation calls via Bismark, using Snakemake.

 ## Running: